Job Market Paper

 Human Capital and Growth: The Role of High-Skill Labor Concentration

 This paper raises and tests the hypothesis that the effects of human capital on economic growth depend crucially on the concentration of high-skill labor across firms.
 Importantly and surprisingly, an increase in human capital supply can actually lower growth if skill concentration is high enough.
-Intuitively, large firms have limited financial incentives to innovate because they dominate the market and incur the risk of self-cannibalization when innovating; therefore, when increased skill supply primarily benefits these firms, the equilibrium growth impacts should be limited or even negative.
+Intuitively, large firms have limited financial incentives to innovate because they dominate the market and incur the risk of self-cannibalization when innovating; therefore, when increased skill supply primarily benefits these firms, the equilibrium growth impacts can be negative.
 I investigate this hypothesis in Brazil, establishing three results.
 First, in a difference-in-differences design across municipalities, I estimate that new colleges had a positive impact on local economic growth in municipalities with lower concentration of high-skill labor across firms, but a negative effect in municipalities with higher skill concentration.
 Second, I isolate the causal effect of changes in local high-skill labor concentration on local growth using a shift-share design, leveraging loan shocks to firms.
 Third, I develop and estimate an endogenous growth model, which quantitatively matches the preceding results and which I use to assess policy counterfactuals.
 These results help explain why several middle-income countries, including Brazil, have experienced a slowdown in growth despite a fast increase in high-skill supply over the past decades.

 Working Paper